zubinchopra/portaldocs/portal-sdk/generated/portalfx-extension-test.md

 - Controls layer

-    - The basic controls used in the portal (eg blades, checkboxes, textboxes, etc).
+    - The basic controls used in the Portal (eg blades, checkboxes, textboxes, etc).
 Little to no retry logic.
 Should be used mainly for composing the actions and tests layers.
     - Should be used for writing test and action layers.
 Should not be used directly by tests in most cases.
     - Built upon webdriver primitives
     - EG: part, checkbox, etc